 Continuous monitoring of ship locations is crucial in maritime operations, reducing collision risks and aiding navigation in challenging weather.
 IoT integration simplifies data acquisition, tracking emissions, machine conditions, propulsion data, and structural integrity.
 This provides maritime companies with granular visibility into processes and assets, enabling faster identification of bottlenecks and prevention of downtimes.
 Additionally, IoT contributes to regulatory compliance by supplying accurate data for environmental reporting.

 Wattson Elements is a French startup that offers FALCO, a range of IoT solutions for ports and boats.
 The startup’s IoT devices enable boat location monitoring and pedestal management.
 The FALCO cloud platform uses this data to enable real-time boat monitoring and identification as well as berth occupancy, fire, intrusion, and theft detection.
 This enables port agents to develop a connected ecosystem, improving visibility into port operations and facilitating data-driven decision-making.

 Manual data logging systems are slow and prone to forgery.
 This fuels a lack of trust between maritime companies, vessel owners, vessel operators, and ports, hindering overall productivity.
-Blockchain mitigates this lack of belief by ensuring transparency through foolproof data storage.
-Therefore, storing information on the blockchain ensures that the data is not manipulated and, in turn, provides visibility into transactional and financial operations.
-Startups develop blockchain-based solutions such as automated electronic documentation platforms, payment processing systems, and smart contracts tailored for maritime applications.
-The blockchain-enabled transparency in the maritime value chain ensures tamper-free data and communication flow between stakeholders, thus ensuring seamless operations.
+Blockchain technology counters this by offering transparent, tamper-proof data storage, ensuring data integrity and visibility into transactions and financial operations.

 Marified offers Seafarer e-Passports